malek-boukhari/todo-grpc/readme.md

 - docker
 - docker compose

-## Environment Configuration
-Set up environment variables in the .env files within the env directory.

 ## Build steps
 - `make copy-and-build` to copy the proto files from src/proto directory and build the project.
 - `docker-compose up` to start the containers.